<<give power to>>

 Satan has no right or power unless we let him influence or control us.
 By giving in to temptation, his destructive work is reinforced as we empower or authorize him to be our master.
 Know what the Word of God says about various issues and do not be pressured to compromise.
 One safeguard to prevent this is ‘don’t even play near the devils camp!’
 Lot did not keep a healthy distance from the corruption of Sodom and Gomorrah, instead he moved into town (Gen 13:12,13, 14:12).
 Ultimately he lost all his possessions including his wife because of his decision to get acquainted with this evil city (Gen 19:14-29).

 As a person thinks in his heart so is he, for out of the heart comes evil (Prov 23:7; Mt 15:19).
-What has got our thoughts has got us, and we mentally act out those evil thoughts and if the situation presents sometimes even in reality.
+What has got our thoughts has got us, and we mentally act out those evil thoughts and if a suitable situation presents itself sometimes even in reality.
 We reflect and live out the nature of the spirit world we are most aware of and connected with, so guard your heart, filling your mind with good, God-honouring thoughts (Ps 119:9,11; Prov 4:23; Phil 4:8).
 The mental attitude we adopt determines our ‘report’ – the words we speak out which impact on our future.
 Ten of the spies who went into Canaan said, ‘We can’t do it’.
-They, and all the Israelites 20 years and older, never entered in to what God had designed for them.
+The outcome was they, and all the Israelites 20 years and older, never entered in to what God had designed for them.
 Only two (Caleb and Joshua) spoke out confidently, “We are well able to” – they lived to possess their inheritance (Num 13:30-33, 14:21-24,29).
 The words we speak over ourselves are self-fulfilling prophecy, so don't empower the enemy by what you say.

 more amazing (Jn 16:7; 1 Cor 6:19; 2 Cor 1:22).
 It is our responsibility to respond to His Lordship, walking obediently, so we can be empowered by the Holy Spirit to carry His presence into a lost world and minister effectively for His glory, for we are not helpless victims dictated to by Satan but rather over-comers through Christ.